 For example, I take a photo of a waterfall in JPEG format.
 Camera this days gonna automatically render the photo, like increase the saturation, increase the contrast, enhance the sharpness, and so on.
-Everything that automatically done in camera is the same thing you gonna do if you wanna post-processing on the computer.
+Everything that is automatically done in-camera is the same thing you gonna do if you wanna post-processing on the computer.

 The only way to take a photo without any post-processing is by taking the photo in RAW format.

 The idea of a darkroom is usually the place to print a photo.
 But that’s not all.

 In old age, when there is no computer, a darkroom is a place where photo editing happens.
 Increase contrast, increase clarity, retouching, etc. The final step is printing.